Moving Target Observing Strategies

 Avoid target acquisition (TA) for MRS observations, if possible.
 This will save time and should not be used for extended objects or objects with low-uncertainty orbits, such as standard targets (planets, dwarf planets, and their satellites) and most numbered minor bodies.

 Choose a 4-point dither for MRS observations.
-A 2-point dither is acceptable but not ideal for artifact rejection, proper spectral sampling, and proper spatial sampling.
-Do not choose less than 2 dither positions, as this will almost certainly result in data quality issues.
+A 2-point dither is not recommended due to issues with artifact rejection, proper spectral sampling, and proper spatial sampling.
+Never choose less than 2 dither positions, as this will almost certainly result in data quality issues.

 Simultaneous imaging will incur some small overheads, but in general, it is a good idea to select this option in APT when observing with the MRS. Simultaneous observations with the MIRI imager in a field adjacent to your target could yield serendipitous detections of minor bodies, especially asteroids, which have peak thermal emissions at MIRI wavelengths.
-However, it is not recommended that simultaneous imaging be selected when observing near giant planets, as this will likely saturate the detector.
+However, it is not recommended that simultaneous imaging be selected when observing near giant planets, as this will likely saturate the detector (see MIRI MRS Recommended Strategies).

-Dedicated background observations are highly recommended when observing giant planets (or other extended objects, like comets) that fill the smallest MRS field of view (3.3" × 3.7").
+Dedicated background observations are recommended when observing giant planets (or other extended objects, like comets) that fill the smallest MRS field of view (3.3" × 3.7").
 These background observations should be placed a few arcminutes from the science target using the Level 2 Type APT parameter's Position Angle setting, in the Solar System Targets form.
 For these dedicated background observations, no TA should be specified and dithering is not necessary.
-Simultaneous imaging may be selected.
+Simultaneous imaging may be selected, but is not necessary.

 Proposers should always specify a TA for LRS observations.
-Even objects with lower uncertainty orbits may not be properly placed on the LRS slit (0.51" thickness) with the blind pointing accuracy of JWST.
+Even objects with lower uncertainty orbits may not be properly placed on the LRS slit (0.51" in width) with the blind pointing accuracy of JWST, which is 0.19" (1-σ, radial) without TA but 0.10" (1-σ, radial) with TA.

 Three of the MIRI coronagraph apertures are 4-quadrant phase masks (4QPMs), meaning they do not have Lyot stops and can provide much smaller inner working angles (IWAs) (Boccaletti et al., 2015).
-A possible application of this mode is thedetection ofsatellites around minor bodies in the solar system (primarily asteroids and KBOs).
-A drawback is the need to place the target exactly on the center of the phase mask, and keep it there for the duration of the observations, which may be more difficult for moving targets.
+A possible application of this mode is the detection of satellites around minor bodies in the Solar System (primarily asteroids and KBOs).
+A drawback is the need to place the target exactly on the center of the phase mask, and keep it there for the duration of the observations, which is likely to be more difficult for moving targets.
 Additionally, it is unlikely that observations of extended objects with the 4PQMs will yield useful results.
+If you are still considering MIRI coronagraphic imaging observations of moving targets, a TA is required.

 NIRSpec recommended strategies for moving targets